DashboardHub/Blog/_posts/2015-06-21-great-open-source-tools-dashboardhub-use.md

 ---
 layout: post
-title: Great Open Source tools DashboardHub use
+title: Great Open Source tools that DashboardHub uses
-summary: We use a lot of Open Source tools and we want to say 'Thank You'
+summary: We use a lot of tools and we want to say 'Thank You'
 author: Eddie Jaoude <a href="https://github.com/eddiejaoude"><i class="fa fa-github-square"></i></a> <a href="https://twitter.com/eddiejaoude"><i class="fa fa-twitter-square"></i></a>, Simon Casey <a href="https://github.com/simoncasey"><i class="fa fa-github-square"></i></a> <a href="https://twitter.com/simoncasey1982"><i class="fa fa-twitter-square"></i></a>
 comments: true
 alert: DRAFT  / WORK IN PROGRESS
 ---

-Here at **DashboardHub** we use a lot of **Open Source** tools and libraries!
-Thats why we not only contribute back to these tools in various ways ([ways to support Open Source tools](/2015/06/08/supporting-open-source-projects/)) but also give our Applications & Tools back to the community as **Open Source**.
+Here at **DashboardHub** we use a lot of **Open Source** or free tools and libraries!
+That's why we not only contribute back to these tools in various ways ([ways to support Open Source tools](/2015/06/08/supporting-open-source-projects/)), but also give our Applications & Tools back to the community as **Open Source**.

-Lets break this down into sections:
+Lets break this down into sections (which we'll try update as we use more cool stuff):

 ### Communication